14871 Pyramus: Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Pyramus measures 9.2 kilometers in diameter and its surface has an albedo of 0.069.
 This is in line with a generic absolute magnitude-to-diameter conversion that gives a diameter of 4 to 9 kilometers for an albedo between 0.05 and 0.25.

 Lightcurves

 As of 2018, no rotational lightcurve has been obtained of Pyramus.
 The asteroid's rotation period, pole and shape remain unknown.

 Naming

-This minor planet was named from Greco-Roman mythology after Pyramus, the lover of Thisbe (see minor planet 88 Thisbe) from which the tragedy of Romeo and Juliet ultimately originated.
+This minor planet was named from Greco-Roman mythology after Pyramus, the lover of Thisbe, from which the tragedy of Romeo and Juliet ultimately originated.
 As narrated in Ovid's Metamorphoses, the two ill-fated lovers committed suicide as their parents were against their marriage.
 The asteroid's name was proposed by Austrian amateur astronomer Herbert Raab.
 The citation mentions that the "two lovers are now finally united forever in the asteroid belt".
 The approved naming citation was published by the Minor Planet Center on 6 January 2003 (M.P.C.
 47301).